Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/13-aie-performance-analysis/aie_execution_measurement.md

 ### Conclusion

 This example has shown a number of different ways to do performance analysis and profiling.
 Some optimization skills have also been introduced.
-In the next section, take a look at how deadlocks might occur, and how to analyze them: see [AI Engine Deadlock Analysis](./aie_hang_analysis.md).
+In the next section, take a look at how deadlocks might occur, and how to analyze them.
+See [AI Engine Deadlock Analysis](./aie_hang_analysis.md).

 #### Support